truenas/middleware/docs/userguide/index.rst

 Before installing FreeNAS® you should be aware of the following known issues:

-* **UPGRADES FROM FreeNAS® 0.7x ARE UNSUPPORTED.**
-  The system has no way to import configuration settings from 0.7x versions of FreeNAS®, meaning that you will have to manually recreate your configuration.
+* **UPGRADES FROM FreeNAS® 0.7x ARE NOT SUPPORTED.** The system has no way to import configuration settings from 0.7x versions of FreeNAS®, meaning that you will have to manually recreate your configuration.
 However, you should be able to import_supported FreeNAS® 0.7x volumes.

 * **The ZFS upgrade procedure is non-reversible.** Do not upgrade your ZFS version unless you are absolutely sure that you will never want to go back to the previous version.
 There is no reversing a ZFS pool upgrade, and there is no way for a system with an older version of ZFS to access pools that have been